pjotrp/bioinformatics/README.md

 data

-'Small tools for bioinformatics' is concerned about the reinvention of the wheel across research projects and, for example, the lack of reproducibility of current scripted solutions in sequencing pipelines.
+'Small tools for bioinformatics' is concerned about the reinvention of the wheel across research projects and, for example, the lack of reproducible of current scripted solutions in sequencing pipelines.

 'Small tools for bioinformatics' is about small collaborating tools and software solutions (from here on 'tools') in the Unix tradition.

-'Small tools for bioinformatics' creates free and open source software, shares software solutions, and encourages transparency and reproducibility of results.
+'Small tools for bioinformatics' creates free and open source software, shares software solutions, and encourages transparency and reproducible of results.

 'Small tools for bioinformatics' allows the building of modular solutions where individual tools can easily be understood, tested and replaced.